Health Information Management

 - Certificate of Completion (CCL) in Health Information: Long Term Care Settings

-Employment is available in many types of organizations, including hospitals, ambulatory care clinics, home health agencies, hospices and more.
+Employment is available in many types of organizations, including hospitals, ambulatory care clinics, nursing homes, home health agencies, insurance companies, health product vendors, pharmaceutical companies, and more.

-The program is accredited by CAHIIM, so program graduates are eligible to take the certification exam for the credential RHIT (Registered Health Information Technician).
-This exam is offered through the American Health Information Management Association and is highly recommended for broader employment opportunities.
-PC's Health Information Technology students have had a 100% pass rate on the RHIT exam continuously over the past four years.
+Program graduates are eligible to take the certification exam for the credential RHIT (Registered Health Information Technician).
+This exam is offered through the American Health Information Management Association (www.ahima.org) and is highly recommended for broader employment opportunities.

 Phoenix College’s HIT students have averaged a 90 percent pass rate on the RHIT exam over the past three years.